What Is a GIS Specialist?

 There’s an expectation that each GIS specialist is multi-disciplinary.
 For example, they can automate with ModelBuilder or by building Python scripts.
 And they can handle almost any task thrown at them.

-Often the case, GIS specialists have the same roles and responsibilities as a GIS analysts.
+Often the case, GIS specialists have the same roles and responsibilities as GIS analysts.
 But the only difference is just the job title.

 Today, let’s explore the career of a GIS specialist.
 And are they really that special?

 GIS Specialist Job Description

 If you look at the GIS specialist job description, it has some common themes.
 For example, most GIS specialist jobs include the following skill sets:

-- TECHNICAL EXPERTISE: They act as technical expert in Geographic Information Systems.
+- TECHNICAL EXPERTISE: They act as a technical expert in Geographic Information Systems.
 No matter the task, GIS specialists go above and beyond expectations.
-For example, it can even include database administrator, programming and IT-related roles.
+For example, it can even include database administrator, programming, and IT-related roles.

 - DATA MAINTENANCE: The maintenance and creation of geographic data is a staple in GIS.
 Without spatial data, there is no GIS.
 By following and building guidelines, GIS specialists act as the primary data custodian.
 To such a degree, this maintains accuracy and quality in the organization.

-- MAPPING: Mapping is the lifeblood for visualization in GIS.
+- MAPPING: Mapping is the lifeblood of visualization in GIS.
 As a GIS specialist, there is a fair dose of building cartographic output.
 By applying the principles of cartography, you won’t only produce paper maps.
 But you will develop web maps for online usage too.